Looks like you wandered into an interview. Pull up a chair.

 How did you design for trust in a product where accuracy really matters?

-The experience had to feel calm, inclusive, and smart by default.
+The experience needed to feel calm, inclusive, and smart by default.
+Clear signals, plain language, and nothing that felt judgmental or overly technical.

-Clear signals, plain language, and no moments that felt judgmental or overly technical.
-I avoided anything that felt clever or showy and focused on making the system feel steady and predictable.
+I avoided anything clever or showy and focused on making the system feel steady and predictable.

 How did you balance simplicity with the complexity of tracking missed or late doses?